Robustic/Community/README.md

 ## Use application in Heroku
 [Community app In Heroku](https://sheltered-oasis-48861.herokuapp.com)

+Username and password for testing purposes:

+- username: esimerkkitunnus

+- password: abcdefghij

 ## Tutorial

 Push the link above.
 Application starts in the Heroku.